stefanceriu/SCXcodeEditorInset/README.md

+### Deprecated as of Xcode 10 with the introduction of over-scrolling

 # SCXcodeEditorInset
 SCXcodeEditorInset is a Xcode plugin that adds an empty (configurable) space to the end of the editor text view
 ![](https://drive.google.com/uc?export=download&id=0ByLCkUO90ltoRnlJRUlDaWJ4VEE)